Computer Science

 - databases

-- data scientist
+- data science

-Students wishing to become computer science majors should contact the CS office to have an advisor assigned to them.
+Students wishing to become Computer Science majors should contact the CS office to have an advisor assigned to them.
 All courses and prerequisites applying toward the Computer Science major and minor must be passed with a grade of “C-“ or higher.